NSHipster/articles/2012-07-31-nsdatecomponents.md

 Since it would be expensive to compute all of the possible values, specify only the ones you'll use in subsequent calculations (joining with `|`, the bitwise `OR` operator).

-Another way you may use `NSDateComponents` would be to make relative date calculations, such as determining the date yesterday, next week, or 5 hours and 30 minuts from now.
+Another way you may use `NSDateComponents` would be to make relative date calculations, such as determining the date yesterday, next week, or 5 hours and 30 minutes from now.
 Use `NSCalendar -dateByAddingComponents:toDate:options:`:

     NSCalendar *calendar = [NSCalendar currentCalendar];